 Market with Personalization in Mind

-Personalizing goods and services for the millennial crowd takes more than just attaching a name to an email or a direct mail flier.
-If we examine the rise of customizable menus in fast-casual restaurants, which allow its patrons to craft their own custom food creations, we see that many customers enjoy having more personalized options.
-A survey from Bond4 found that 55 percent of U.S. millennials would like access to personalized experiences and services that huge companies don’t have the bandwidth to provide.
+Personalizing goods and services for the millennial crowd involves more than just attaching a name to an email or a direct mail flier.
+Take the rise of customizable menus in fast-casual restaurants, for example, which allow their patrons to craft their own custom food creations.
+In addition, there is the success of hyper-specific product recommendations in shopping apps.

 Small and medium-sized businesses can take these lessons and apply the strategies to their own marketing campaigns.
 To entice the millennial consumer, customization may be the key.
 Companies can present options, though not too many, to appeal to the principles this value-driven generation loves.
-This is a shared trait between younger and older millennials; a Cone Communications poll5 showed that 92 percent of 18- to 24-year-olds and 91 percent of 25- to 34-year-olds would be willing to switch to brands associated with good causes.
+Fully 74% of millennials are more likely to choose brands supporting social issues they care about.

-The rise in popularity of curated subscription box services – from makeup to collectibles to pet supplies – is a perfect example of successful personalization in marketing.
-A beauty company has subscribers fill out a profile that asks basic questions about skin tone, type, and personal style.
-Based on the answers, it mails out five samples on a monthly basis.
+The rise in popularity of curated subscription box services—from makeup to collectibles to pet supplies—is a perfect example of successful personalization in marketing.
+A beauty company can have subscribers fill out a profile that asks basic questions about skin tone, type and personal style.
+Based on the answers, it mails out a curated collection of samples on a monthly basis.
 Subscribers try them out and have the option to buy full sizes of items they love.

 Enhance Your Strategy